Consumer Medicine Information

 unusual secretion of breast milk or decrease in sex drive in men or women

-breast tenderness or breast enlargement in men.
+breast tenderness or breast enlargement in men and women.

 These effects will reverse on stopping treatment.